home2ego/todos-app/README.md

 ## Features

 > 👉 **Dual Storage**:
-· Todos are stored on both client and server.
+- Todos are stored on both client and server.

 > 👉 **Error Notifications**:
-· Displays alerts for failed operations (empty inputs, or issues loading/adding/updating/deleting tasks).
-· **`set the network to offline mode to check`**
+- Displays alerts for failed operations (empty inputs, or issues loading/adding/updating/deleting tasks) - `set the network to offline mode to check`

 > 👉 **Add Todos**:
-· Create new tasks with a single action.
+- Create new tasks with a single action.

 > 👉 **Bulk Deletion**:
-· Delete individual or all completed todos at once.
+- Delete individual or all completed todos at once.

 > 👉 **Inline Editing**:
-· Double-click to edit existing todos.
+- Double-click to edit existing todos.

 > 👉 **Toggle Completion**:
-· Mark single or multiple todos as complete.
+- Mark single or multiple todos as complete.

 > 👉 **Sorting**:
-· Filter todos by All, Completed, or Active.
+- Filter todos by All, Completed, or Active.

 > 👉 **Active Count**:
-· Track the number of uncompleted todos.
+- Track the number of uncompleted todos.

 > 👉 **Simulated Loading**:
-· Uses a `wait` function to mimic server delays and display loaders.
+- Uses a `wait` function to mimic server delays and display loaders.